LiveSuggest

 Google Chrome

-Chrome remains the gold standard for WebRTC and online meetings:
+Chrome remains the gold standard for WebRTC and browser-based video meetings:

-Best for: Users who want maximum compatibility with AI meeting tools and tab audio sharing.
+Best for: anyone who wants maximum compatibility with AI meeting tools and reliable tab audio sharing.

 Microsoft Edge